amygdala/amygdala.github.io/_posts/2019-05-03-automl-tables.md

 ['Chicago Taxi Trips' dataset](https://pantheon.corp.google.com/marketplace/details/city-of-chicago-public-data/chicago-taxi-trips), which is one of a large number of
 [public datasets hosted with BigQuery](https://cloud.google.com/bigquery/public-data/).

 These examples use this dataset to build a neural net model (specifically, a ["wide and deep" TensorFlow](https://www.tensorflow.org/api_docs/python/tf/estimator/DNNLinearCombinedClassifier) model) that predicts whether a given trip will result in a tip > 20%.
-(Many of these examples also show how to use the [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx) libraries for things like data validation, data preprocessing, and model analysis).
+(Many of these examples also show how to use the [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx) libraries for things like data validation, feature preprocessing, and model analysis).

 <figure>
 <a href="/images/pipelines_acc.png" target="_blank"><img src="/images/pipelines_acc.png" /></a>